 Tables, Figures, Images: Are they appropriate?
 Do they properly show the data?
 Are they easy to interpret and understand?

 4) Article and author(s) compliance to Research Ethics

-Although IQJAP continuously improve its system to identify any ethical issues such as plagiarism, such systems are not always successful.
-The existence/clarity of the different precautions taken by the author to limit any ethical issues and comply with the research ethics could be one of the criteria for evaluation and/or areas for further improvement.
-This is, however, a very sensitive subject and it is one of the reviewers obligations to inquire further details from the author(s) via the editorial office about any part of the article to identify any potential ethical issues if he/she suspect anything.
-This includes any supplementary data not included in the manuscript itself, such as raw/primary data, sampling… etc..
-Reviewers can check for any ethical issue such as:
+Although IQJAP continuously improves its system to identify ethical issues such as plagiarism, such methods are not always successful.
+The existence/clarity of the different precautions taken by the author to limit the ethical problems and comply with the research ethics could be one of the criteria for evaluation and areas for further improvement.
+However, this is a very sensitive subject.
+One of the reviewer's obligations is to inquire about other details from the author(s) via the editorial office about any part of the article to identify potential ethical issues if they suspect anything.
+This includes any supplementary data not included in the manuscript, such as raw/primary data, sampling… etc. Reviewers can check for any ethical issues, such as:

-Plagiarism: If you suspect that an article is a substantial copy or translation of another work, please let the editorial office know.
-Please cite the previous work in and provide as much detail as possible
+Plagiarism: If you suspect an article is a substantial copy or translation of another work, please inform the editorial office.
+Please cite the previous work and provide as much detail as possible.

 Fraud: It is very difficult to detect the determined fraudster, but if you suspect the results in an article to be untrue, discuss it with the editorial office.

 Other ethical concerns: Has the confidentiality of the sample participants been maintained?
 Has there been a violation of the accepted norms?
 If so, then these should also be identified to the editorial office.